Dashboard | Tax Configurations (V2 Tax Engine) BETA

 Stackable Tax

 Stackable taxes are multiple taxes added to a single item.
-Each tax is calculated independently on the original price, and then all the tax amounts are added together.
+Each tax is calculated independently on the original price, then all the tax amounts are added together.

 Tax 1: 5% of $100 = $5.00